 How are online courses different from traditional courses?

-Online courses offered through Canvas are condensed into eight-week sessions, but they maintain the same quality as their traditional counterparts.
+Online courses offered through MU Learn are condensed into eight-week sessions, but they maintain the same quality as their traditional counterparts.
 Courses offered through KEEN are also about eight weeks long.

 Will I be able to complete my degree faster online?

-Yes.
-Our condensed class models gives students the shortest path to degree completion.
+Yes, our condensed courses provide students the shortest path to degree completion.